2. What is the minimum for an initial investment in the Muhlenkamp Fund?

 - As a “parking place” between the sale of one position and the purchase of another.

-- As a portfolio when we see in the marketplace.
+- As a portfolio hedge when we see risk in the marketplace.

-We begin with various databases, looking for companies with good (ROE) and modest (P/E) ratios.
-As a working definition, ROE is the rate of return of based on the capital.
+We begin with various databases, looking for companies with good return on equity (ROE) and modest price-to-earnings (P/E) ratios.
+As a working definition, ROE is the rate of return of earnings based on the equity capital.
 It has averaged roughly 14% since WW II, so that becomes our starting point.
 If the numbers look good, we dig deeper by checking financial statements and annual reports.
 If satisfied, we call the company’s management.
 Our three favorite questions are:

 - Are there analysts on Wall Street who do a good job covering your company?
 (That saves us time because we can work off their efforts.)

 - What metrics do you use to judge your company’s performance?
-(Some use ROE, some use Discounted , others use , and so forth; all those are valid, but we want to know what they use.)
+(Some use ROE, some use Discounted Cash Flow, others use Economic Value Added, and so forth; all those are valid, but we want to know what they use.)

 - At what point on that metric do your executives or employees start earning a bonus?
 We want to know what they’re trying to accomplish with shareholder money.
 (Sometimes they set their hurdles too low, in which case we’re not interested.
 Our job is to figure out whether the company will reach its goals and figure out what we’re willing to pay for that.)